 Cat Adoption Process

-Our staff and volunteer adoption counselors are trained to help you find the right cat for your household.
-They will help you get to know the cats and kittens for adoption, answer questions, and provide information about cat behavior and care.
+Our staff and volunteer adoption counselors can help guide you to a wonderful cat companion likely to be a good fit for your household.
+They will help you get to know the cats and kittens for adoption, answer your questions, and provide information about cat behavior and care.

 See Adoptable Cats Online

-Depending on the cat's location, you'll either visit the shelter, schedule a visit to Purrington's Cat Lounge, or apply online.
+Depending on the cat's location, you'll either visit the shelter or apply online.
 Read below for more info about these options.

 Meet Cats at Our Shelter

-While you're here, you'll have a chance to see cats or kittens who are available at the time of your visit.
+During your visit, you'll have a chance to see cats or kittens who are available at the time of your visit.
 You can even choose to meet with a few individually!
-Please understand that we can't guarantee the availability of a specific cat—we update our website as quickly as possible, but cats may get adopted or moved to another location before your visit.
+Please understand that we can't guarantee the availability of a specific cat — we update our website as quickly as possible, but cats may get adopted or moved to another location before your visit.

 We recommend planning about 1-2 hours for your visit.
 If you decide to adopt while you're here, you'll complete an adoption counseling session so you can take your new kitty home with you.
 You can shop for pet supplies in our retail area too!